![]() |

 And it's easier than you might think.
 Some ideas include:

 Your body needs healthy fats to function properly.
 And some of the best sources for healthy fats come from nuts and seeds, which you should try to have every day.
 Not only is it important to actually eat them, but it's important to eat those that will provide you the most well-rounded healthy fats.
-So mix up a batch of Sassy's Seedalicious Topping (below), which provides the perfect ratio of Omega 3 and Omega 6 Essential Fatty Acids*.
-Measure out the amount you need, grind, and sprinkle on salads and veggies.
-Very delectable!

 Choose Oil Carefully and Use Sparingly

-Here's my personal and professional recommendations when it comes to oils:
+So here are my personal and professional recommendations when it comes to oils:

 When you see oils on your grocery shelf that are packaged in see-through containers, those oils have been refined to make sure they're stable at high temperatures, and so they can sit on the shelves for long periods of time.